perifer/Localhost/README.md

 `mysql_secure_installation`

-Setup Apache log file (this is needed if you run Apache a separate user, which is the default):
+Setup Apache log file (this is ONLY needed if you run Apache a separate user, which is the default):

 ```
 touch ~/Localhost/logs/php-apache.log
-sudo chmod _www:_www ~/Localhost/logs/php-apache.log
+sudo chown _www:_www ~/Localhost/logs/php-apache.log
 ```